Animal Crossing: New Horizons is making me anxious

 “Animal Crossing: New Horizons does not support the ability to transfer your save file from one Nintendo Switch system to another.”

-I get that Nintendo is quirky, but does it have to give me a headache?
+I get that Nintendo is quirky, but why does it have to give me a headache?

+It’s worth noting that the U.K. Animal Crossing page says a transfer feature is coming later this year.

 Why is Animal Crossing: New Horizons like this?